-Which credit card should I get?
-This handy guide from Cashfloat explains what to look for when you compare credit cards, ensuring you make the best choice.
+Which credit card should you get?
+This handy guide from Cashfloat explains what to look for when you compare credit cards, so you make the best choice.

 - Don’t just go for the first credit card offer you see

 - Sending off multiple applications can damage your credit history

 - Introductory offers sound great – but remember, they will run out